Blanchester, Ohio

 Blanchester is a village in Clinton and Warren counties in the U.S. state of Ohio.
 The population was 4,224 at the 2020 census.
 Blanchester is part of the Wilmington, Ohio Micropolitan Statistical Area, which is also included in the Cincinnati-Wilmington-Maysville, OH-KY-IN Combined Statistical Area.

 History

-Blanchester was laid out in 1832 by Joseph and John Blancett, and named for them.
+Blanchester was established in 1832 by Joseph and John Blancett, and named for them.

 In March 2020, the historic Bindley Block building burnt down.

 Geography

 According to the United States Census Bureau, the village has a total area of 4.25 sqmi, of which 4.15 sqmi is land and 0.10 sqmi is water.
 There is no other community named "Blanchester" in the world.